ristiisa/numbrija/README.md

 # Numbrija
-A simple concurrent math game where players [Demo](https://numbrija.web.app/)
+A simple concurrent math game where players compete by answering quickest to the simple computational challenge.

+[Demo](https://numbrija.web.app/)

 # Archidecture